 Despite these many losses, Marc, Kim, and their children continued to love hosting visitors in the home.
 Some of their former guests include Hurricane Katrina Victims, and foreign guests they hosted through the University of Alabama’s Foreign Language Department.
 These adventures, as well as their first stay in a B&B in Hawaii with their kids, led them down the path to eventually starting their own bed and breakfast here in Tuscaloosa.

 The Bama B&B is a true family affair!
 Each of their 5 children help out in various ways with the B&B. Melissa handles their social media & website, and Amy helps with cooking on big weekends when her own full-time jobs allows.
 Amanda is Autistic, so she lives at home helping as Mom’s “sous-chef” for breakfast most mornings.
-Kristina graduated from UofA, and she now works full-time in the business answering phones, taking reservations, maintaining office records, and managing the campus location with her husband, Jake.
+Kristina graduated from UofA, and she now works full-time in the business answering phones, taking reservations, and maintaining office records.
 William, the baby of the family, and only boy, is attending Middle Tennessee State University working on a commercial airline pilot degree, and helping with the B&B as school allows.
 Kim’s parents, Bob & Yvonne, lived at the campus B&B for the first 2 years after Marc and Kim purchased it, and they continue to help out as needed in many different ways since they live just a short distance from the B&B.

 So, come for a visit soon, and you’ll get to meet many of the family members during your stay!